tight-disguise/UE-Game-Developer-Course/README.md

 ## 01. SphereVolume
 Home Assignment No. 1:
 * calculate sphere volume based on radius provided by user
-* bonus: convert the result into different units
+* optional: convert the result into different units

 Project has to be compiled with C++20 support as it references `std::numbers::pi` constant introduced there.